Cocullo snake festival

 Driving along the A25 from Rome to Pescara we passed a road sign Cocullo, and even though it was a cold, rainy day in the mountains and we had to drive uphill and backwards I insisted on stopping.
 A tiny village famous for a festival celebrating San Domenico in a sea of live snakes is simply too weird to be missed, so we pulled up outside the local police station and took a look around.

-Luckily there were no snakes to be seen, but a ‘Mostra Permanente’ and after banging the doors and trying the phone number we found a civil servant in the mayor’s office willing to show us the exhibition.
+Luckily there were no snakes to be seen, but a ‘Mostra Permanente’ and after banging the doors and trying the phone number, we found a civil servant in the mayor’s office willing to show us the exhibition.
 It was mainly a collection of photographs, but she explained that San Domenico Sorana was a Benedictine monk with the ability to cure and protect believers from storms, fevers, rabies and the bites of wild or poisonous animals.
-He also performed numerous miracles such as telling a wolf to return an abducted infant to the mother, making newly sowed fava beans bloom and multiplying grains for flour, and still had a great many worshipers among the locals.
+He also performed numerous miracles, such as telling a wolf to return an abducted infant to the mother, making newly sowed fava beans bloom and multiplying grains for flour.
+In consequence, he still had a great many worshippers among the locals.

 Obviously, the fascination and dramatic appeal of the snake festival is not as great for the locals of Cocullo as it is for me and other foreigners.